MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/setup-step-two.md

    ![Add command and warning message](media/select-add.PNG "Add command and warning message")

-6. Go to the **Install and Configure the solution** procedure below.
+6. Go to the next procedure: **Install and configure the solution**.

 ## Install and configure the solution<a name="configure"></a>